-It was because the sentence, "Dying thou shalt die," was pronounced against Father Adam that the death of Jesus was a Ransom-price sufficient to secure the sinner's release-and the release from death by a resurrection of all of Adam's posterity who shared the results of his sentence.
+It was because the sentence, "Dying, thou shalt die," was pronounced against Father Adam that the death of Jesus was a Ransom-price sufficient to secure the sinner's release-and the release from death by a resurrection of all of Adam's posterity who shared the results of his sentence.
 Thus we see the force of the Scriptural declaration that "as by a man came death, by a Man also came the resurrection from the dead; for as all in Adam die, even so all in Christ shall be made alive-every man in his own order."-1 Corinthians 15:21-23.

 But the Father's grace operating in Christ Jesus designs more than merely the abolishment of the death sentence.
 To merely redeem us and merely bring us back into the condition in which death overtook us is not the Divine Program.
 It is further reaching; it aims at our complete uplift out of sin, as well as out of death, its penalty-out of weakness and out of imperfection of every kind.
 It aims to make us holy, righteous; and the Apostle leaves no room for any misunderstanding respecting the degree of righteousness.
-The result is not to be merely a righteous will, or a righteous purpose, with an imperfection of accomplishment, but so thorough a work that when it is finished we will be faultless and unreprovable, not only in the sight of our Redeemer, but also in the sight of our Redeemer as on the sight of our Redeemer as on
+The result is not to be merely a righteous will, or a righteous purpose, with an imperfection of accomplishment, but so thorough a work that when it is finished we will be faultless and unreprovable, not only in the sight of our Redeemer, but also in the sight of our Redeemer, but also in the sight of our Heavenly Father.
+Ah, no wonder if we are astonished at the wonderful power and grace of God which this declaration reveals!